Questions about teaching online? Get support from UBC’s Learning Technology Hub:

-Interactive discussion boards for students can be set up in Canvas.
-First, follow the instructions for setting up a Canvas course, if you haven’t already.
-Then create graded or ungraded discussion topics where students can post, read other responses, and reply.
+Interactive discussion topics for students can be set up in your Canvas course.
+You can create graded or ungraded discussion boards where students can post, read other responses, and reply.

 Set up discussion boards in Canvas